LevBeta/Agil/README.md

 # Agil: High-Performance Trading Base

-Agil is a high-performance trading infrastructure designed for high-frequency (HFT) and medium-frequency (MFT) trading.
+Agil is a high-performance trading base designed for high-frequency (HFT) and medium-frequency (MFT) trading.
 It prioritizes speed, modularity, and user-friendliness to excel in the fast-paced trading landscape.
 Key features include:

 - **Performance**: Agil is engineered for lightning-fast execution, giving you a competitive edge in trading.